-So, why does it hurt to poop when you're on your period if you don't have endometriosis?
-I contacted Erin Graham CNM, the Lead Midwife at Baby+Co. in Charlotte, North Carolina, and she tells Romper, "One of the things that happens pre-period, during PMS, is that you have a rise in progesterone levels, which can lead to constipation.
+But if you don't have endometriosis, you really can just chalk it up to good ol' hormones.
+Erin Graham CNM, the Lead Midwife at Baby+Co. in Charlotte, North Carolina, tells Romper, "One of the things that happens pre-period, during PMS, is that you have a rise in progesterone levels, which can lead to constipation.
 When your period starts, you have a sudden drop in hormones, and your bowels can overcorrect.
 Pain could be constipation related."
 Basically, you're pushing too hard, and too long, and it's uncomfortable.

 Also, Graham says that it could be due to the shedding of the lining of your uterus.
 When the blood vessels constrict, it's possible that you could feel it in your rectum, causing significant discomfort.

 If you're concerned that the pain you're experiencing is abnormal or even just more than what you think you can deal with comfortably, call your OB-GYN.
 I know that some of the treatments that I've been put on have helped dramatically, and no one should feel that they need to suffer in silence.
-Get evaluated and get the help you need.
+"Pain medication that decreases inflammation such as Ibuprofen can help with pain, especially if it is taken the day before you start your cycle or have the symptoms of rectal pain," Shepherd says.
+"Over-the-counter medication, like Midol, can be used to treat symptoms.
+For a more serious condition, a doctor might suggest hormonal therapy or similar treatment."
+Just get evaluated and get the help you need.
 You have to be your own best advocate.